AdaCore/learn/content/courses/GNAT_Toolchain_Intro/index.rst

     (GPRbuild) and the integrated development environment (GNAT Studio).

-    This document was written by Gustavo A. Hoffmann, with contributions and review from Richard Kenner and Bob Duff.
+    This document was written by Gustavo A. Hoffmann, with contributions and review from Richard Kenner and Robert Duff.

 .. only:: builder_html